Chris-Adai/alx_capstone_project/README.md

 # alx_capstone_project
+To the alx reviewers,
-i created this repo. but most of my work and errors were done offline
+kindly note that i just created this repo. but most of my work and errors were done offline.
+Thanks